Ryagg/scifi_zone/TESTING.md

 ---

 The [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) reported no errors when using 'Validate by direct input'.
 34 warnings were reported due to vendor extensions.
 Using 'Validate by URI' leads to 9 errors.
-All of those errors are from the bulma.min.css file.
+All those errors are from the bulma.min.css file.
 259 warnings are reported in total.
-12 warnings are for vendor extensions from my css-file and the rest for vendor extensions from the bulma.min.css-file.
+12 warnings are for vendor extensions from my css-file, and the rest for vendor extensions from the bulma.min.css-file.

 ![w3c-css](documentation/testing/w3c-results/w3c-css.jpg)